sthagen/puristaa/README.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of puristaa](https://todo.sr.ht/~sthagen/puristaa).
+Feature requests and bug reports are best entered in the [todos of puristaa](https://todo.sr.ht/~sthagen/puristaa).

 ## Primary Source repository